Loading figure…

 “DREAMers are Americans and here to stay.
 (Nov 2020)”

-Why: The act focuses on border enforcement, which aligns with part of the stated position, but does not address the pathway to citizenship or protections for DREAMers, creating ambiguity in alignment.
+Why: The measure focuses on border enforcement, which aligns with part of the stated position, but it does not address the path to citizenship for undocumented immigrants, creating ambiguity in alignment.

 View source →Sep 25, 2024 · Congress.gov